eitanlees/traffic/README.md

 ## DEV LOG

+### 2024-09-29 (First Run)

+Well decided to just run the program from my personal computer as I won't be using it much this week anyway.
+I plan to leave it up and running all week and hopefully I can get some interesting data.

 ### 2024-09-24 (MVP 1):

 I have setup the database and added some comments to the code.
 I think we are in a good place to experiment